-CHAPTER THIRTY-NINE: LET'S PLAY WHO'S TO BLAME
+CHAPTER THIRTY-NINE: TWO CAN PLAY

 Snow sips from a delicate china cup, his puffy lips rosy and obscene.